 The Lead Nurturing Workflow automates the process of nurturing prospects and moving them through the sales funnel.
 It entails automated communication, follow-up, and tracking of lead interactions.

-Q4.
-Does NetSuite offer training resources for SuiteFlow fundamentals?
+Does NetSuite provide training resources for SuiteFlow?